 Go if you can to the official reception of new AMBASSADORS by the Queen

 The official reception of a foreign ambassador is a very formal event and an ancient tradition.
-Next one is at Amalienborg in Copenhagen on 17 February, with the rehearsal ride on Sunday 16 February.
+Next one is at Fredenborg Castle on 13 October.

 By Bente D. Knudsen Pictures: Bente D. Knudsen